anqhuang-deloitte/aws_codingschool_github/README.md

 1. Login to your github account.
 2. Paste your github account name or github email address into the Zoom chat.
-3. You should get an invitation to the repo.
+3. You should get an invitation to the repo (via email).
+Please accept it.
 4. Create a personal access token and save this token.
-5. Open Cloud 9 Lab
+5. Open Cloud 9 Lab in Course 116-[PF]-Lab - Create a git repository.
 6. Create a folder "github_repos".
 7. Clone your repository inside of this new created folder.
 8. Fetch the differences.